+Infectious diseases are caused by exposure to harmful microorganisms.
 One method that public health officials may use to control an outbreak is vaccination.
-Vaccines allow the body to produce antibodies, which protect the body against infection by a particular agent.
-However, vaccines are not available for many diseases and not all vaccines work the same way.
+Vaccines allow the body to produce antibodies, which protect the body against later infection by a particular agent.
+However, vaccines are not available for many disease and not all vaccines work the same way.